charmaine-nonhlanhla/Data-Science/README.md

    - Explore data cleaning and analysis using STATA.
 This directory contains do-files, datasets, and documentation to help you leverage STATA's powerful statistical capabilities for your projects.

 2. **SQL**
-   - Master SQL for data manipulation and analysis.
+   - Learn SQL for data manipulation and analysis.
 Here, you will find SQL scripts, tutorials, and best practices for querying and transforming data in relational databases.

 3. **JavaScript**
    - Dive into data visualization and analysis with JavaScript.
 This directory hosts JavaScript scripts, libraries, and examples for creating interactive data visualizations and performing analysis tasks in web environments.